-As a Math/ELAS student we will automatically enrol you into your MATH course (MATH) 137 - Calculus) for the fall term.
+As a Math/ELAS you will be enrolled in only 1 MATH course (MATH) 137 - Calculus) for the fall term.

-Check your math class schedule online on Quest - beginning July 20 for fall term.
+Check your math class schedule online on Quest - beginning July 18.

-You will pickup your ELAS courses timetable on the first day of classes at Waterloo-Conestoga College.
+Pickup your ELAS courses timetable on the first day of classes beginning at 10:30 a.m. at Waterloo-Conestoga College.